 But what next for mankind and carry on backpacks?…

-The invention of jeans that never needed to be washed and stain resistant,
+The invention of jeans that never needed to be washed and stain resistant, self cleaning clothes would in the future see ever smaller and smaller carry-on size limits enforced.

 In the year 2035 Butt Ass Naked Airlines would introduce supplementary charges for all passengers that didn’t travel Butt Ass Naked with zero allowance for any form of carry on luggage…